cue-lang/cue/doc/ref/spec.md

 D2: (v1, d1) | (v2, d2) => (v1|v2, d1|d2)
 ```

-For any other operation, such as arithmetic expressions, indices, slices, and
-selectors, the value `(v, d)` yields `d` if it is not bottom, or `v` otherwise.

 Default values may be introduced within disjunctions
 by _marking_ terms of a disjunction with an asterisk `*`
 ([a unary expression](#Operators)).